awsdocs/aws-codedeploy-user-guide/doc_source/welcome.md

 + **Easy to adopt**\.
 CodeDeploy is platform\-agnostic and works with any application\.
 You can easily reuse your setup code\.
 CodeDeploy can also integrate with your software release process or continuous delivery toolchain\.
 + **Concurrent deployments**\.
 If you have more than one application that uses the EC2/On\-Premises compute platform, CodeDeploy can deploy them concurrently to the same set of instances\.

-## Overview of CodeDeploy Compute Platforms<a name="compute-platform"></a>
+## Overview of CodeDeploy compute platforms<a name="compute-platform"></a>

 CodeDeploy is able to deploy applications to three compute platforms:
 + **EC2/On\-Premises**: Describes instances of physical servers that can be Amazon EC2 cloud instances, on\-premises servers, or both\.
 Applications created using the EC2/On\-Premises compute platform can be composed of executable files, configuration files, images, and more\.

   Deployments that use the EC2/On\-Premises compute platform manage the way in which traffic is directed to instances by using an in\-place or blue/green deployment type\.
-For more information, see [Overview of CodeDeploy Deployment Types](#welcome-deployment-overview)\.
+For more information, see [Overview of CodeDeploy deployment types](#welcome-deployment-overview)\.
 + **AWS Lambda**: Used to deploy applications that consist of an updated version of a Lambda function\.
 AWS Lambda manages the Lambda function in a serverless compute environment made up of a high\-availability compute structure\.
 All administration of the compute resources is performed by AWS Lambda\.
 For more information, see [Serverless Computing and Applications](https://aws.amazon.com/serverless/)\.
 For more information about AWS Lambda and Lambda functions, see [AWS Lambda](https://aws.amazon.com/lambda/)\.

   You can manage the way in which traffic is shifted to the updated Lambda function versions during a deployment by choosing a canary, linear, or all\-at\-once configuration\.